CHGLtd/sftp-upload-on-change/README.md

 # sftp-upload-on-change for Atom

-An Atom package that listens for changes (updates, deletes) in your project directory and updates the server correspondingly using SFTP.
+An Atom package that listens for changes (updates and deletes only for now) in your project directory and updates the server correspondingly using SFTP.

 ## Why?

-I have created this package because neither remote-sync nor remote-sync-pro works with SFTP - both fail after 9 successful uploads.
+I have created this package because neither remote-sync nor remote-sync-pro work with SFTP - both fail after 9 successful uploads.

 ## Installation